robertschaedler3/Fe2O3/learn/3-type-system/README.md

 To understand the power of Rust's type system, lets look at some examples in other languages and how Rust's type system helps you to avoid common mistakes.

-Let's examine the folowing line of code.
+Let's examine the following line of code.
 What potential problems are there?
 Where could this code go wrong?
 If something goes wrong at runtime how would you know?

 ```python
 int(item["view_count"]["total"])